Mustorpha/Mustorpha/README.md

-Hi, I’m Jamiu Mustorpha
+**Hi, I’m Mustorpha.**
-A Mechanical Engineering Student
+- A Mechanical Engineering Student.
-I’m interested in Automations and AI
+- Interested in Automations and AI.
-And some interest in Web and cloud app mangement and Game development also.
+- Love Space adventures
+- Wishing that some day, will visit there at least for fun:)

 <!---
 Mustorpha/Mustorpha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.